G2-Spool/spool-frontend/docs/product_vision.md

 - Redis for session management
 - CloudFront for media streaming

 This conversational interview system transforms the typically mundane process of profile creation into an engaging experience that students actually enjoy.
-By using natural voice interaction with visual feedback, we capture authentic interests while building excitement for the personalized learning journey ahead.
+By using natural text-based chat interaction, we capture authentic interests while building excitement for the personalized learning journey ahead.

 # Concept Display System Enhancement